gigasquid/gigasquid.github.io/source/_posts/2019-03-22-clojure-mxnet-march-update.markdown

 - Deep Learning
 ---

 I'm starting a monthly update for [Clojure MXNet](http://mxnet.incubator.apache.org/).
-The goal is to share the progress and exiting things that are happening in the project and our community.
+The goal is to share the progress and exciting things that are happening in the project and our community.

 Here's some highlights for the month of March.

 ## Shipped

 Under the shipped heading, the 1.4.0 release of MXNet has been released, along with the [Clojure MXNet Jars](https://search.maven.org/search?q=clojure%20mxnet).
-There have been improvements to the JVM memory managment and an Image API addition.
+There have been improvements to the JVM memory management and an Image API addition.
 You can see the full list of changes [here](https://github.com/apache/incubator-mxnet/releases/tag/1.4.0#clojure)

 ## Clojure MXNet Made Simple Article Series
 [Arthur Caillau](https://arthurcaillau.com/about/) authored a really nice series of blog posts to help get people started with Clojure MXNet.